 A self-taught Chef, Hugh believes in the potential and necessity for every person to learn the skills to prepare wholesome, fulfilling meals from scratch at home.
 Concurrently, preparing students to be autonomous, successful citizens who can navigate their cell phone contracts, avoid predatory loans, and fix it before they pitch it will empower the next generation to lead successful, healthy lives.

 Acheson's fresh approach to Southern food has earned him a great deal of recognition including Food & Wine’s Best New Chef (2002), the Atlanta Journal Constitution Restaurant of the Year (2007), a five time (2007, 2008, 2009, 2010, 2011) James Beard nominee and 2012 winner for Best Chef Southeast.
 In 2007, Hugh was named a Rising Star from StarChefs.com and in 2012 he won the StarChefs Mentor Award.
 Hugh has also been in Bon Appetit, the New York Times, Garden & Gun, Fine Living, Food & Wine, Gourmet, Southern Living, Better Homes & Gardens, Maclean’s, Art Culinare, and Saveur.

 In 2010 Hugh competed on Bravo’s Top Chef Masters: Season 3.
 He returned to the hit show as a judge on Top Chef: Seasons 9 - 13 as well as Top Chef: Duels.
 He also hosted Bravo’s online complement to Top Chef Masters Season 5, called Battle of the Sous Chefs.

-But that’s to everyone outside of Athens.
-To Athens, he is the guy who owns those restaurants, has one eyebrow, a wife far better looking than he is and two young children who are the apple of his eye.
+But all of that is to everyone outside of Athens.
+To Athens, he is the guy who owns those restaurants, has one eyebrow, and two daughters who are the apple of his eye.